-- powering up the cloud directors (section 3.2) - powering on the cloud nodes after the cloud directors are up.
+• powering up the cloud directors (section 3.2)

+• powering on the cloud nodes after the cloud directors are up.
 Often this involves creating new cloud nodes by using the "Create Cloud Nodes" wizard (section 3.3).

-3.2 Cluster Extension: Cloud Director Start-up
+3.2 Cluster Extension: Cloud Director Startup From Scratch

-The cloud director can take some time to start up the first time.
+The cloud director can take some time to start up the first time when it is installing from scratch.
 The bottleneck is usually due to several provisioning stages, where the bandwidth between the head node and the cloud director means that the provisioning runs typically take tens of minutes to complete.
-The progress of the cloud director can be followed in the event viewer (section 9.6 of the Administrator Manual).
+The progress of the cloud director can be followed in the event viewer (section 10.6 of the Administrator Manual).